Okey: Okey 101

-Okey 101 is played with four players over multiple rounds.
+This variant is played with four players over multiple rounds.
 The object of the game is to collect as few points as possible at the end of the game.
 The player who has the fewest points, after all of the rounds are completed, is declared the winner.
 Points are determined according to the face value of the tile (e.g. a red 3 = 3 points & a black 11 = 11 points).

 A round is completed when there are no more tiles left to draw from the bank or when one of the players has completed his/her hand (tiles on the rack).
 A game is played over a predetermined number of rounds (e.g. 3,5,7,9 or 11 rounds).
 All of the rounds must be completed before a winner is declared, not just a best of rounds.

 Starting the game

-After a random dealer is chosen, each player is given 21 tiles (your hand) and the dealer gets 22 tiles.
+After a random dealer is chosen, each player is given 21 tiles except for the dealer, who gets 22 tiles.
 The rest of the tiles go face down into the bank and one tile which indicates what the joker will be is turned face up.
 The game is played counter-clockwise.
 The dealer starts the game by throwing away one of his tiles.
 The turn then goes to the player on his right.

 A player starts their turn by either taking a tile from the bank or taking the tile thrown away by the previous player.
 The player then either 'opens' (puts his sets on the table) and/or adds to the sets already on the table.
 If the player cannot open they finish the turn by throwing away one of the tiles from their hand.
 A player must always throw away a tile to finish the turn, even when finishing their entire hand.

-The Joker
+Joker

 The tile that indicates what the joker will be changes each individual round.
 The two joker tiles (also called 'false jokers') are the same value as this tile's value plus 1.
-These jokers look different from the standard tiles and vary in appearance according to the Okey set used.
+These jokers look different from the standard tiles and vary in appearance according to the tile set used.

 The actual jokers (which can represent any tile in the game) are the actual tiles that get replaced by the false jokers.
-If for example the indicator tile is a blue 5, the actual jokers are the two blue 6 tiles and the joker tiles (or false jokers) have the value of the blue 6.
+If, for example, the indicator tile is a blue 5, the actual jokers are the two blue 6 tiles and the joker tiles (or false jokers) have the value of the blue 6.